 Gar's head snapped back with a frown, nose wrinkling.
 Dirk agreed; ozone stinks.
 The churls hesitated while Gar thought it over; then his mouth tightened in disgust, and he relaxed, resting his mailed fists on his hips.
 The churl ranks rustled in a sigh, and came to a halt.

 The lordlings relaxed, lowering the swords, and the grandstands subsided, muttering.

+"They smell something," Dirk growled.
+"They're stopping it before it gets out of hand."
 "Aye."
 Hugh grinned like a wolf, right behind him.
-"Come, Outlander.
-Let's get out of hand."
+"Come, Outlander!
+Let's get out of hand!"
 But Gar held up a palm, shaking his head slowly, a slight smile touching his lips.
 "There isn't much they can do now except shoot us down; if they were going to do that, they'd have done it.
 No, let's see their reason for stopping the show."
 A ladder swung out from its recess and telescoped down to touch the sand.

 Gar's smile widened to a grin.
 "Oh yes.
 I was hoping they'd do that."

 "Sorry to disagree," Dirk grunted, "but right now, I don't like anything out of the ordinary."
 "And you claim to be a liberal?"

-A tall, lean figure in plum-colored coat and white waistcoat, breeches, shirt, and stockings came down the stairs, followed by twenty Soldiers with laser rifles ready.
+A tall, lean figure in plum-colored coat and white waist-coat, breeches, shirt, and stockings came down the stairs, followed by twenty Soldiers with laser rifles ready.

 "Core!"
 Dirk hissed.